infinum/dotnet-handbook/Data storage/Caching.md

-Advantages
+Advantages:

-- Easy to use.
+* Easy to use.
-- Significantly improves the performance and scalability of an application by reducing the work required to generate content.
+* Significantly improves the performance and scalability of an application by reducing the work required to generate content.

-Disadvantages
+Disadvantages:

-- Potentially high memory usage (if not limited).
+* Potentially high memory usage (if not limited).
-- Can have stale data (we must update cache).
+* Can have stale data (we must update cache).
-- Possible concurrency issues (if not handled correctly).
+* Possible concurrency issues (if not handled correctly).

 ### In-Memory Cache